 She took down the long coffee-brown apron with RYAN’S emblazed in emerald green across the chest, as if to denote ownership.
 Betty turned the apron back-to-front in protest and tied it quickly before pushing the trolley through the door into the café.

 Ryan was the boss, standing strategically behind the counter, next to the till and coffee machine.
 He took orders and passed them on to Frances, a slim bottle-blonde type a couple of years older than Betty.
-She fitted in with the healthy green life style image that Ryan was trying to cultivate.
-Frances kept the counter display stocked with the help of Paddy in the kitchen.
+She fitted in with the healthy green life-style image that Ryan was trying to cultivate.
+Frances kept the counter display stocked too, with the help of Paddy in the kitchen.

-Ryan’s pseudo americanese banter with customers was part of the image, together with the loud country music which drowned most attempts at conversation.
+Ryan adopted a pseudo americanese banter with customers, all part of the image together with loud country music which drowned most attempts at conversation.
 One of his tricks was to learn the first names of regulars, particularly office girls in a hurry.
-Ryan didn’t normally deal with orders himself except during the morning rush, when he manned the bloated green and chrome coffee machine.
+Ryan didn’t normally deal with orders himself except during the morning rush, when he manned the oversized green and chrome coffee machine.
 He made a point of handing over latte-to-go to younger female customers with a steady gaze and a trite “Be careful out there, Janet” or “Have a good day, Suzie”.
 Some giggled and ran on their way, others just groaned and grabbed their coffee.

 Betty thought Ryan was a creep, but he was the boss so she just got on with loading dirty dishes on her trolley, giving the brown-stained tables a quick swipe with a damp cloth and then pushing it off into the kitchen.
 Paddy showed her how to load the dishwasher and switch it on.

-Betty spent her time in the kitchen listening to Paddy when she was not collecting and sorting dishes.
-To Betty he was old, probably well over sixty, but a long life on board cargo ships had taken its toll.
+When she was not collecting and washing dishes Betty spent her time in the kitchen listening to Paddy.
+To her he was old, probably well over sixty but looking older.
+A long life at sea had taken its toll.
 Paddy was tall but crooked from bending over a stove all day, swarthy with a grey beard and yellowed nicotine fingers.
 A black chef’s hat was perched on his carpet of wiry grey hair.
 On his own, working, he hummed old sea shanties.
 He was a bit gruff but Betty found him quite friendly, and he enjoyed a bit of company too – someone to listen to his old tales from the seven seas.

 Paddy smoked sweet-smelling “eco fags” outside the back door, pretending to wait for deliveries.
 Never showed himself in the actual café.
 Probably under orders.
 He looked quite unsavoury – florid face, unshaven, bloodshot eyes, hands not very steady until after lunch.
 Not a good advert for healthy living, or hygien, thought Betty.
 But he was kind and knew the ropes, and Betty felt safe with him.
 “Boss won’t try anything on while I’m here, luv, but don’t be alone out back with ‘im.”